cloudfoundry-attic/bosh-notes/addons.md

 ## Stories

-* user can successfully save/get runtime config via 'bosh update runtime-config' and 'bosh runtime-config'
+* user can successfully save/get runtime config via 'bosh update runtime-config .blah.yml' and 'bosh runtime-config' (4)
   * same as cloud-config
-* raise an erorr if duplicate addon name is provided
+  * sync http response
-* raise an error if latest version is specified (only support explicit values)
+* raise an error if latest version is specified (only support explicit values) (2)
-* raise an error if releases section does not have necessary release used as an addon
+* raise an error if releases section does not have necessary release used as an addon (2)
 * user can see that each vm in each deployment have all addons collocated
-  * use release job that doesnt have any links for now
+  * use release job that doesnt have any links or properties for now
 * user can see that addon properties are evaluated
   * only support properties on the addon (no global properties section)
 * user can see that addon links are resolved and validated during bosh deploy